VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/fixxingissuses.md

-# Chapter 12½ - It Was Working Just A Second Ago...
+# Chapter 13 - Fixing Issues & Debugging

 Alright, so your code/electronics/computer/life was working fine just a second ago, and now it's just not working at all.
 Take a deep breath, and relax.
 Let's work though this.